kortschak/dex/cmd/worklog/README.md

 # `worklog`

 `worklog` is a module that records screen activity, screen-saver lock state and AFK status.
-It takes messages from the `watcher` module and records them in an SQLite database and serves a small dashboard page that shows work activity.
+It takes messages from the `watcher` module and records them in an SQLite or PostgreSQL database and serves a small dashboard page that shows work activity.

 Example configuration fragment (requires a kernel configuration fragment):
 ```